Rightpoint/RZDataBinding/README.md

 Targets can be removed and keys unbound with corresponding removal methods, but unlike with standard KVO, you are not obligated to do so. `RZDataBinding` will automatically cleanup observers before objects are deallocated.

 ## Why not use plain KVO?
-Consider the following code, which calls `nameChanged` when a user object's name changes, and reload a collection view when the user's preferences change:
+Consider the following code, which calls `nameChanged:` when a user object's name changes, and reload a collection view when the user's preferences change:

 **Using KVO:**
 ``` obj-c